Canadian Customs Station at Fraser. Open 24 hours. All vehicles must stop for inspection. View of Fraser Lake.

 Point of interest sign on the Carcross Desert, parking.
 Most Canadians have never heard of Carcross Desert.
 The Yukon is home to the smallest desert in the world, less than 260 hectares.
 This desert is the remains of the sandy bottom of a glacial lake left after our last ice age.
 The dry climate and the strong wind conditions is what created the sand dunes and what allows little vegetation to grow.

-Spirit Lake Lodge, visitor facilities.
+Spirit Lake Wilderness Resort, visitor facilities.

 View Point at Emerald Lake with Point of Interest sign.
 One of the most beautiful lakes in the Yukon.